When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 Jack is hyper about going to see Felix to get his underwear fix.
 We walk into Out & Proud for the first time in a month.
-It’s hard on me not to think about Jace and us working and performing here.
+It’s hard for me to not think about Jace and us working and performing here.
 Jace runs up to Felix and hugs him, but there’s little reaction on his part.
-Jace feels Felix no longer cares about him.
+Jace looks forlorn, feeling Felix no longer cares about him.
 I introduce Jack as our new singer.
 All the young girls window shopping hear me.
 We have a handful of new fans.
 I doubt they hang out just to see us when we haven’t been back since the holidays.
 Felix has Jack try on several garish brief designs.
 He models for all the girls, who are taking pictures with him posing in the almost buff.
-Then he changes to the another pattern Felix gets him to sign the used pair which sells instantly to one of the girls.
+Then he changes to another pattern.
+Felix gets him to sign the used pair which he sells instantly to one of the girls.
 He tells Jack to come back every day after practice.
 He’ll pay him the difference in price between retail and the autographed specials.
 Then he hands him fifty bucks for the ones he’s just done and tells him to take whatever ones he likes.
 He agonizes over his selection.
-Finally he chooses the same style as Jace and I share, just a smaller waist size.
+Finally, he chooses the same style as Jace and I share, just a smaller waist size.
 The girls have been watching him and beg him to wear and autograph the ones we use.
 He says he won’t wear them until they invite him over for a private modelling.
 What a celebrity slut.
 He has half a dozen phone numbers from pre-teens.
 I call him a pedophile.
 He calls me ‘Daddy.’

 Felix has a handful of briefs which he hands to me, “You’re next.
 And no bogus phone numbers.
 I had complaints of false advertising last time.”